ashwinjai/Yellow-Taxi-Trip-Analysis-in-Big-Data-Analytics-/README.md

 ## Project Overview

+The Yellow Taxi Trip Analysis project aims to leverage Big Data Analytics to derive valuable insights from vast volumes of taxi trip data.
+By utilizing the power of Google Cloud Platform (GCP), Hadoop, and Hive, this project seeks to analyze and extract meaningful patterns, trends, and metrics from large-scale datasets related to Yellow Taxi trips in a given geographic area. <br>

 ## Problem Statement
 The New York City Taxi & Limousine Commission (TLC) has furnished a comprehensive dataset documenting taxi trips within the city.
 This detailed trip-level dataset extends beyond a mere compilation of pickup and drop-off coordinates. <br>